Vermont

 The Foliage Question

-Foliage weekends in October are the busiest and most expensive time to visit.
-Book accommodation months ahead.
+Foliage weekends in October are the busiest and most expensive time to visit – book accommodation months ahead, not weeks.
 Alternatively, come in the last week of September when colour has started but crowds haven’t peaked.
+This is not a consolation prize; the early colour is genuinely beautiful and the roads are manageable.

 Where to Stay